beastsaber/bsaber/src/collections/posts/getting-started.md

 ---
 title: Getting Started with Beat Saber
 section: speciality
+category: guide
 publish: 2024-02-17T00:00:00.000Z
-category: guide
-image: /static/uploads/posts/beat-saber-1024x576.jpg
 homepageText: So you are new to Beat Saber?
 Maybe you have seen someone play a cool map on YouTube or TikTok but now that you bought the game you cannot find the map?
 Then this guide is for you!
+image: /static/uploads/posts/beat-saber-1024x576.jpg
+authors:
+  - "139574"
+credits:
+  - contribution: the feedback and proofreading the guide
+    contributors:
+      - "4286051"
 showInPostListing: true
 ---